+Other recent legislative and regulatory activity also suggests an increased willingness to allow offshore drilling in the U.S. Outer Continental Shelf.
 In 2006, Congress passed a measure that would allow new offshore drilling in the Gulf of Mexico.
-This measure was incorporated into H.R.
-6111, a broad bill passed in the final days of the 109th Congress.
-President Bush signed the bill into law (P.L.
-109-432) on December 20, 2006.
 Areas of the North Aleutian Basin off the coast of Alaska have also been recently made available for leasing by executive order.
 The five-year plan for offshore leasing for 2007-2012 adopted by the Minerals Management Service in December of 2007 proposed further expansion of offshore leasing.
-Several contentious legal issues remain the subject of national debate and legislative proposals, including the possibility of opening up more areas of the Outer Continental Shelf to exploration and production, or encouraging or mandating certain efforts to speed up or enhance exploration and possible production at existing leaseholds.
+In 2008, the Minerals Management Service announced plans to adopt a new five-year plan for 2010-1015 that would further expand offshore leasing.
+This proposed five-year plan would supersede the previously adopted plan.
 At the same time, the role of the coastal states in deciding whether to lease in areas adjacent to their shores has also received recent attention.